Keyboard shortcuts

 PI --> Spend["Buffered spend recording<br/>(correctness at scale)"]

 Each choice enables the next.
-Remove one, and the system loses coherence.
-Together, they create an ad platform that is fast, learning, privacy-preserving, and publisher-aligned.
+Remove the magazine format and the dog-ear has nowhere to live; remove fluid creatives and the format collapses back to fixed-size banners; remove quality-adjusted clearing and bid shading returns.
+Together, they create an ad platform that is fast, learning, privacy-preserving, reader-respectful, and publisher-aligned.